How (and Why) to See Thailand in 10 Days

 Some travelers head to popular Phuket or Krabi provinces, where they make onward excursions to islands like Koh Racha and Koh Phi Phi, respectively.

-Others fly to Koh Samui, anchor of the Chumphon archipelago, which is just a stone’s throw from even more spectacular Koh Pha Ngan and Koh Tao islands.
+Others fly to Koh Samui, the anchor of the Chumphon archipelago, which is just a stone’s throw from even more spectacular Koh Pha Ngan and Koh Tao islands.

 If you want to spend your ten days in Thailand entirely in one region, the underrated northeast (colloquially known as Isaan) is a good place to go.